Thursday, July 29, 2021

 1920s variations of Japanese Rolling Ball tables appear around Europe, at fairs and as part of their robust lineage of wooden table games.
 Names like "Le Billard Japonais" provide the only connection to its heritage.

-1930s Japanese Rolling Ball slowly fades from USA amusement parks but inspires new arcade games.
+1930s Japanese Rolling Ball slowly fades from USA amusement parks but inspires new arcade games, and the redemption model it pioneered thrives.

 Gameplay: balls are rolled down a long playfield towards numbered holes at the end of the playfield.
 Depending on the total score, you would be awarded a prize of varied value.